luca-scr/bayadvstat/README.md

   cmdstan_version()
   ```

-  More info are available at https://mc-stan.org/cmdstanr/articles/cmdstanr.html
+  More info are available at [Getting started with CmdStanR](https://mc-stan.org/cmdstanr/articles/cmdstanr.html)

 - Install/update `devtools` package to the latest version: